Nash0984/JAWN/docs/README.md

 ---

 **Note**: This is living documentation.
-All content is generated from actual code inspection to ensure accuracy.
-For historical context, see the [Archive Manifest](archive/ARCHIVE_MANIFEST.md).
+For the authoritative single source of truth on system architecture and preferences, see [replit.md](../replit.md).
+For historical context, consult git history.